artefactual/archivematica-docs/style_guide.md

   Transfer**."
 * Use serial (Oxford) commas for clarity (preferred, not enforced).
 * Use standard Canadian spelling and punctuation (preferred, not enforced).
+* When writing numbers, the [Purdue OWL](https://owl.purdue.edu/owl/general_writing/grammar/writing_numbers.html) states that "most people spell out numbers that can be expressed in one or two words [e.g "thirty-one AIPs"] and use figures for numbers that are three or more words long [e.g. "2,274 AIPs"]."

 ### Including images